tbblake/myScripts/zabbix/README.md

 # Zabbix
 Scripts to use with [Zabbix](https://www.zabbix.com)

 houseKeeperLogParser.html -- A javascript housekeeper log parser.
 Paste your zabbix_server.log in here to parse out the useful stats from the housekeeper.
 Support for 4.0, 6.0, and 6.4.
+(5/8/24 - appears to be broken....hrmmmm....)

 checkHost.py -- Submit tasks for Zabbix to check one or mote items on one or more hosts